droodman/Mittag-Leffler-for-Stata/README.md

 The library includes a function verify_mlf(), which validates the program against Tran Quoc Viet's excellent collection of test values (https://github.com/tranqv/Mittag-Leffler-function-and-its-derivative/tree/master/tcases).
 This function takes a string argument, which is the path to the directory containing the test files.
-At least on one Intel-based Windows PC, all results match the target values up to a relative difference of at most 1.75e-12.
+On one Intel-based Windows PC, all results match the target values up to a relative difference of at most 1.75e-12.